ntustison/PaperANTsX/Text/results.md

 participants from 12 sites.
 Note that we recognize that we are processing data through the proposed deep learning-based pipeline that were used to train certain components of this pipeline.
-Although this does not provide evidence for generalizability (which is why we include the much larger SRPB data set), we believe that the reader would be interested to see the resulting comparative performance since training did not use age prediction (or any other evaluation or related measure) as a criterion to be optimized during network model training (i.e., circular analysis [@Kriegeskorte:2009aa]).
+Although this does not provide evidence for generalizability (which is why we include the much larger SRPB data set), it is still interesting to examine the results since, in this case, the deep learning training can be considered a type of noise reduction on the final model.
+It should be noted that training did not use age prediction (or any other evaluation or related measure) as a criterion to be optimized during network model training (i.e., circular analysis [@Kriegeskorte:2009aa]).

 [^4]: https://bicr-resource.atr.jp/srpbs1600/